HexuanWeng/TAFE-Educator-Content-Generator/README.md

 3. **Configure Environment Variables**
    - Add `GEMINI_API_KEY` in Vercel dashboard
-   - Settings → Environment Variables
+   - Settings → Environment Variables → Add New
+   - Set for Production, Preview, and Development

 4. **Deploy**
    - Vercel will automatically build and deploy